Cruit Plan Choices: Expert Facts

 UrgencyYour Situation: You just finished school, are returning to work after a break, or you need a job right away for financial reasons.

 Why: If getting hired fast is your top goal and you don't have contacts already helping you, the Pro plan's feature to put you at the front of the line is a required cost.
-In a huge number of applications, being the 200th person to apply means you lose before you start.
+According to CareerPlug's 2024 recruiting benchmarks, the average job posting received 180 applicants and only 3 in 100 advanced to an interview.
+Being the 200th person to apply means you lose before you start.
 Pro makes sure you get noticed before the job opening closes.

 USING CRUIT FOR EXACT TARGETING